-While the jury is still out on when exactly the earth's population will begin its decline, it feels to me that it is inevitable; will happen sooner than we think; and we should embrace and applaud this decline.
-Below-replacement birth rates may sound scary, but are manageable and desirable.
+While the jury is still out on when exactly Earth's population will begin its decline, it feels to me that it is inevitable and will happen sooner than we think.
+We should embrace and applaud this decline.
+Below-replacement birth rates may sound scary but are in fact manageable and desirable.

 There is no other way to a sustainable planet.

 - Report | Demographic Vulnerability: Where Population Growth Poses the Greatest Challenges

 - Interview | The Population Bomb, 50 Years Later: A Conversation with Paul Ehrlich

 - Book chapter | The Consequences of Rapid Population Growth